 What happens if you don’t localize your video game

 There are certain examples of video games that failed in translating and localizing their content and hence failed to dominate the market.
 Some of the worst video game translation fails include Zero Wing, Sword Art Online: Hollow Fragment, Final Fantasy VII, X-Men: The Arcade Game, and Resident Evil: Revelations.
-These games had many misspelled words and clumsy translated phrases (“All your base belongs to us” being a famous example) that ruin the players’ experience.
+These games had many misspelled words and clumsy translated phrases (“All your base belongs to us” is a famous example) that ruined the players’ experience.